e-CLOSE/Toolbox/Tools/PosterMyWall.md

 - Subscription mode: Free/Paid
 - Platform: Web
 - Tested by: TUL (Gertruda)
-- Comments: Choose the type of design, customize it and download it
+- Comments: Choose the type of design, customize it and download it.

 ## References (links, howtos, tutorials, bibliography, sites, etc.)